Funerals, Average Cost Breakdown, Cremation Costs In Ontario Canada

 Cremation

 There are various reasons why people choose cremation over burial.
 Cremation costs are far less expensive.
-An inexpensive casket can be purchased for $1000.00 where as an urn is $150.00.
+An inexpensive casket can be purchased for $1000.00 whereas an urn is $150.00.
 There is no need to purchase a grave plot and ashes can be either kept or scattered.
 The cremation itself can cost as low as $1600.00 that includes transportation of the deceased, provincial registration, death certificates, basic container for the ashes, coroner’s cremation certificate and taxes.

 Do Not Stand At My Grave And Weep